 - Students will demonstrate progression in the performance of clinical skills.

-- Students will explain and demonstrate proper radiation protection.
+- Students will demonstrate proper radiation protection.

 Goal 2: Students will demonstrate communication skills.